jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 The following are the prerequisites of your on-premise kubernetes cluster:

+#### Kubernetes cluster

+We obviously need a working kubernetes cluster.
+There are many approaches to [setting up on premise clusters](https://kubernetes.io/docs/setup/production-environment/tools/) obviously the easiest approach is to use the [cloud](/docs/v3/#administration).

+If you are going the bare metal route you could try [these instructions](https://007ba7.us/howto/k8s-install/)

 #### kubectl access

 You need to be able to connect to your kubernetes cluster via [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) so that you can run commands like: